Fred Hollows: Death

+He married Gabi Hollows (an Australian Living Treasure), and had children Tanya, Ben, Cam, Emma, Anna-Louise, Ruth and Rosa.

-Hollows died in Sydney, Australia, in 1993 at the age of 63.
+Hollows died in Sydney, Australia, on 10 February 1993, 57 days short of his 64th birthday.
 The cause of his death was metastatic renal cancer primarily affecting his lungs and brain.
 He had been diagnosed with the disease six years earlier, in 1987.
 Upon his death, the Chief Minister of the ACT, Rosemary Follett, described Hollows to her parliamentary colleagues as "an egalitarian and a self-named anarcho-syndicalist who wanted to see an end to the economic disparity which exists between the First and Third Worlds and who believed in no power higher than the best expressions of the human spirit found in personal and social relationships."

 Hollows was given a state funeral service at St Mary's Cathedral in Sydney, though he was an atheist.
 In accordance with his wishes, he was interred in Bourke, where he had worked in the early 1970s.
-He was survived by his wife Gabi Hollows (an Australian Living Treasure), and children Tanya, Ben, Cam, Emma, Anna-Louise, Ruth and Rosa.

 A reserve near his old home in the Sydney suburb of Randwick was named Fred Hollows Reserve in 1993.
+In 1998 the asteroid 12113 Hollows was named after him.